In this guide, we’re going to be seeing what’s a content library, how it works, and how to create one.

 Now, let’s move to the How part.

-Firstly, head on over to your Dashboard from the main menu.
-Then, click the ‘Add New Library’ button in the top right corner like so:
+Firstly, head on over to your Libraries from the main menu.
+Then, click the ‘Add New Library’ button in the bottom left corner like so:

 While creating a library, you need to set three things: